 The Leonard E. Lindquist Pro Bono Award

 We know the legal profession enjoys a unique role in the community, and that we have the skills and ability to provide services for the disadvantaged and to promote the public interest in ways that no other profession can.
-The Leonard E. Lindquist Pro Bono Award, established by our firm in 1996, is presented annually for exemplified pro bono efforts.
+The Leonard E. Lindquist Pro Bono Award, established by our firm in 1996, is presented annually for exemplary pro bono efforts.

 Leonard E. Lindquist Pro Bono Award Winners